manjunath-nm89/money_transfer/README.md

 A simple application to transfer accounts between different accounts.

 ### Features
+* Health Checks for Auto Recovery
+* In Memory DataStore
 * Create Users
 * Create Accounts (Checking and Savings)
 * Deposit Money into Accounts